perchouli/codernitydb/docs/database_indexes.rst

 .. seealso::

-    :ref:`internal_index_functions` for description of powerfull mechanizm of inside index (database) functions.
+    :ref:`internal_index_functions` for description of powerful mechanism of inside index (database) functions.

 Using custom index is quite simple.
 You need to decide if your index needs to be Hash based (:ref:`details <internal_hash_index>`) or Tree based (:ref:`details <internal_tree_index>` for pros and cons)